Can Vaping Cause Headaches?

 Most vapers are former smokers, so there is a high likelihood that you are used to nicotine.
 But there are some slight difference between how nicotine is delivered into your body with e-cigarettes and regular tobacco cigarettes.

-If you have just switched from a combustible tobacco product to an e-cigarettes, it may be that you are using too much nicotine.
+If you have just switched from a combustible tobacco product to e-cigarettes, it may be that you are using too much nicotine.

 There are two key causes of this kind of nicotine overload.
 The nicotine strength of your e-liquid may be too high or, with your new found vaping freedom, you may be hitting your vape too frequently.